An hour out of Manhattan, this town in prosperous Fairfield County has one of the highest median family incomes in the United States.

 On the pond’s banks are paths with benches under the cover of tall pines and hardwood trees.

-The pond is the scene for an annual fishing derby for kids in spring, and in winter becomes the best place to go ice skating in New Canaan when the lights come on.
+The pond is the scene for an annual fishing derby for kids in spring.
+Then in winter it’s my favorite place to go ice skating in New Canaan when the lights come on.

-This activity is dependent on the weather of course, and signs on the banks will let you know when the ice is safe.
+This activity is dependent on the weather of course.
+Fortunately, signs on the edges will let you know when the ice is safe.

-The current St Mark’s was constructed on the northern edge of New Canaan in the late-1950s, and embedded in its Modernist design are nods to neo-Gothic architecture.
+The current St Mark’s was constructed on the northern edge of New Canaan in the late 1950s.
+This has a Modernist design but I loved its many little nods to neo-Gothic architecture.

-Accompanied by a separate bell tower, the church can seat 600 and has lots of exquisite details, from the vibrant stained glass on three sides to the free-standing altar and floor-to-ceiling reredos adorned with bronze sculpture by Clark Fitzgerald.
+Accompanied by a separate bell tower, the church can seat 600 and has lots of exquisite details.
+They range from the vibrant stained glass on three sides to the free-standing altar and floor-to-ceiling reredos, adorned with bronze sculpture by Clark Fitzgerald.

 A few minutes west on the Merritt Parkway in the woods of North Stamford is a museum combining art, nature, agriculture and history.

-The Stamford Museum & Nature Center is on a former private estate in 118 acres, ten of which are home to the working Hecksher Farm.
+The Stamford Museum & Nature Center is on a former private estate in 118 acres, ten of which are home to the working Heckscher Farm.

-The galleries in the half-timbered Tudor Revival museum building are wonderfully eclectic, from paintings by John Singer Sargent, Warhol and Dalí to Native American artifacts, telescopes, vintage local pedal cars, keys and locks by Stamford’s famous Yale brand and farming implements.
+The galleries in the half-timbered Tudor Revival museum building are wonderfully varied, from paintings by John Singer Sargent, Warhol and Dalí to Native American artifacts, telescopes, vintage local pedal cars.

-On Hecksher Farm you’ll find heritage livestock breeds, as well as more exotic animals like burros, llamas and alpacas.
+On Heckscher Farm you’ll find heritage livestock breeds, as well as more exotic animals like burros, llamas and alpacas.